david thompson painting

 • How long does it take a professional to remove a popcorn ceiling?

-Including the drying time when using a popcorn ceiling remover spray, it takes about 10 hours to remove a popcorn ceiling from a 25ft x 10ft room.
-Allow about 20 hrs. per 500 square feet to remove popcorn from the ceiling.
+When using a popcorn ceiling remover spray, it takes around 10 hours to remove the popcorn from a 25ft x 10ft room, including drying time.
+Plan for about 20 hours per 500 square feet to fully remove the popcorn texture from the ceiling.

 • What comes after removing a popcorn ceiling?

-Once the popcorn is entirely removed, it is time to patch, repair and sand any damage to the drywall.
-Bad drywall seams previously disguised by popcorn may need to be retaped.
-It is common to have multiple holes and gouges made during the removal process that need patching.
+Once the popcorn texture is completely removed, it’s time to patch, repair, and sand any damage to the drywall.
+If there were bad seams hidden by the popcorn, you might need to retape them.
+It’s also common to have holes and gouges from the removal process that will need to be patched up.

 Textured Wall Painting